IDCI-Consulting/NotificationApiClientBundle/Resources/doc/notification.md

 | Response values | Meaning
 |-----------------|--------
-| true            | The notification has been sent.
+| true            | This function return only the value true if the notification has been sent.
+If not, an Da\ApiClientBundle\Exception\ApiHttpResponseException will be thrown.
-| false           | The notification has not been sent.

 #### Case 1 : notification with notifier parameters
 ```php